-- 1. Install the die head and move the die head into threading position. - 2.
-Loosen clamp lever. - 3.
-Position size bar so index line on lock screw is aligned with desired size mark on size bar.

-4. If thread size needs to be adjusted, set the lock screw index Lock line slightly off the mark on size Index bar in the direction of OVER (larger diameter thread, less turns of fitting engagement) or UNDER (smaller thread diameter, more turns of fitting engagement) markings.

-5. Tighten clamp lever.
+- 2. Loosen clamp lever. - 3.
+Position size bar so index line on lock screw is aligned with desired size mark on size bar. - Under" 4.
+If thread size needs to be ad-Size justed, set the lock screw index line slightly off the mark Figure 10 - Adjusting Thread Size on size bar in the direction of OVER (larger diameter thread, less turns of fitting engagement) or UNDER (smaller thread diameter, more turns of fitting engagement) markings. - 5.
+Tighten clamp lever.